Skip to main content

 GET /v1/signals?entity=NVIDIA

-Returns decomposition_text (thesis or summary text), tags, entities, and verified_text_unit_count.
+Returns decomposition_text (thesis or summary text), themes, entities, and verified_text_unit_count.
 No individual text units.

 Level 2: Full decomposition (detail endpoint)